kamoljan/ikura/README.md

-# Caviar consists of eggs for Sushi
+# Ikura consists of eggs for Sushi

 ## API